taeyoungyeon/quest_onboarding/README.md

 ## Usage Instructions

-1. **Upload Files to Quest**
-  1) you can git clone your directory inside the Quest.
-  2) Transfer all dataset files to your Quest working directory using SCP or SFTP.

-2. **Log in to Quest**
+1. **Log in to Quest**
    Connect via SSH by running:
   ```
     ssh your_username@quest.northwestern.edu
   ```

-Replace `your_username` with your actual Quest username (Northwestern NetID).
+Replace `your_username` with your actual Quest username (Northwestern NetID) and password would be your NetID Password.

+2. **Upload Files to Quest**
+For this repo, it is public so you can just clone and take a try.
+You should be allocated first to run script in the Quest Server.
+You can git clone your directory inside the Quest, and transfer all dataset files to your Quest working directory using SCP or SFTP.

+Try to use FileZilla(https://filezilla-project.org/) for easy file transfer.

 3. **Set Execution Permissions**
-In your working directory, run:
+For testing this directory, run:
 chmod +x 1. training_with_checkpoint.py 2. submit_job.sh 3. watchdog.sh

+You also need to change your job script's mode for execution.

 4. **Submit a Job**
 To run the checkpointing job, submit it via SLURM with: